Aesthetic Plastic Surgeons

 Surgery is not usually painful and only simple analgesia is required.
 Most patients can return to normal day to day activities by 3 weeks.
 Eyelashes are numb for some months afterwards and the tissues stiff for some weeks.
 The scars, whilst usually settling very well, are pink to begin with and again can be disguised with make up.

 Infection is rare.
 All patients will have some amount of bruising and black eyes.
 Larger collections of blood, (haematomas), are rare.
 The eyelids will be stiff for a number of weeks and may pull slightly.
-This usually settles although, occasionally, adjustments need to be made to the scars to help that process.
+This usually settles without further treatment.
+The scars in the crows feet area are kept as short as possible.
+That leaves prominences, which will shrink down.
+Adjustments may need to be made to the scars to help that process.
 Artificial tears may be required for the first few weeks if your eyes feel dry.

-Listed below are the range of services that we can complete on the face:
+Below are the range of services that we can complete on the face